 Welcome back to Dominaria!
 Dominaria United is a return home for many Magic players, a mechanical throwback to Invasion block, and a deep well of Cube inspiration.
 We collected a record-breaking 342 surveys from 306 unique cube designers and analyzed the results.
 We’ve got designers reporting in with everything from a “Esper peasant micro Commander Cube” to a “Mana Value 3 or less Tempo Cube”, so there’s plenty of representation from every corner of the Cube world.

-The median designer is testing 9-10 cards and has given 2 cards a rating above 2.5 our of 3 (strong likelihood to stay long-term).
+The median designer is testing 9-10 cards and has given 2 cards a rating above 7.75 out of 10 (strong likelihood to stay long-term).
 This puts the set on roughly equal footing with sets like Kaldheim and Streets of New Capenna in terms of scale and enthusiasm of tested cards.
 The most cards tested by a single designer is an astonishing 119 cards!

 See where our respondents fall on the Cube Map.